 It's important to mention environmental and ethical aspects of minimalism.
 When you know how clothing is made, what it takes to make an eyeshadow palette, purchases are no longer just my business, my choice impacts other people’s lives.
 I don’t think that thinking about these things is a bad thing, it is important to be aware and make the right decisions.
 However, thoughts like “I wish I didn’t know” can really consume a lot of our mental energy.
 Ignorance is bliss, as they say.

 So, is minimalism to blame for me being triggered and can it be bad for me?
-I am not a perfect being, and there are many things that trigger my anxiety on a regular basis, but in the long term I honestly believe that living minimally can help me to get rid of unnecessary stimulus, to be more grateful and appreciative of things I already have, to save money and to become a better person.
+I am not a perfect being, and there are many things that trigger my anxiety on a regular basis, but in the long term I honestly believe that living minimally can help me get rid of unnecessary stimulus, be more grateful and appreciative of things I already have, save money and to become a better person.